-- (a) The Civilian Representative shall submit to a background investigation conducted by the Department of Investigation. - (b) The NYPD will facilitate an application for a federal security clearance for the Civilian Representative. - (c) The Civilian Representative shall execute a Non-Disclosure Agreement with the NYPD setting forth his or her undertaking that the proceedings of the Handschu Committee, as well as all materials reviewed by the Civilian Representative for or at the meetings of the Committee, shall be kept confidential and shall not be disclosed to any person except as set forth therein. - (d) The Civilian Representative shall be required to familiarize himself or herself with the Modified Handschu Guidelines governing the investigation of political activity by the NYPD. - (e) If the Civilian Representative concludes that an investigation is being opened or extended in violation of the Modified Handschu Guidelines, the Civilian Representative shall record his or her objection to the investigation and the grounds for the objection in the minutes of the Handschu Committee meeting. - (f) If the Civilian Representative concludes that an investigation is being opened or extended in violation of the Modified Handschu Guidelines, the Civilian Representative shall bring such investigation to the attention of the Police Commissioner.
-The Civilian Representative shall be provided with means to contact the Police Commissioner directly.
-The Police Commissioner shall inquire into the investigation and report the findings of the inquiry to the Civilian Representative. - (g) If the Civilian Representative concludes that the NYPD is systematically and repeatedly violating the Modified Handschu Guidelines to a degree sufficient to show a NYPD policy to act in such a fashion, the Civilian Representative shall report the alleged systematic violation to the Judge assigned to the Handschu case in the Southern District of New York.
-In the event the Civilian Representative decides to make a report to the Court based upon a perceived policy by the NYPD to violate the Guidelines, a copy of the report shall first be served confidentially upon the Police
+- (a) The Civilian Representative shall submit to a background investigation conducted by the Department of Investigation. - (b) The NYPD will facilitate an application for a federal security clearance for the Civilian Representative. - (c) The Civilian Representative shall execute a Non-Disclosure Agreement with the NYPD setting forth his or her undertaking that the proceedings of the Handschu Committee, as well as all materials reviewed by the Civilian Representative for or at the meetings of the Committee, shall be kept confidential and shall not be disclosed to any person except as set forth therein. - (d) The Civilian Representative shall be required to familiarize himself or herself with the Revised Handschu Guidelines governing the investigation of political activity by the NYPD. - (e) If the Civilian Representative concludes that an investigation is being opened-or, extended, or conducted in violation of the Revised Handschu Guidelines, or that the NYPD is otherwise violating the Revised Handschu Guidelines, the Civilian Representative shall record his or her concerns regarding the purported violation and/or his or her objection to the investigation and the grounds for the objection in the minutes of the Handschu Committee meeting. - (f) If the Civilian Representative concludes that an investigation is being opened-or, extended, or conducted in violation of the Revised Handschu Guidelines, the Civilian Representative shall bring such investigation to the attention of the Police Commissioner.
+The Civilian Representative shall be provided with means to contactpresent his or her conclusion to the Police Commissioner directly- (hereafter, "a VI(5)(f) communication").
+The Police Commissioner shall inquire into the investigation and report the findings of the inquiry to the Civilian Representative- within seven (7) days after receipt of the VI(5)(f) communication. - (g) If the Civilian Representative has concerns about the NYPD's compliance with the Revised Handschu Guidelines, and the Police Commissioner has not provided a timely response to the Civilian Representative's VI(5)(f) communication regarding such concerns, or the Civilian Representative is not satisfied with the Police Commissioner's response, the Civilian Representative may communicate those concerns to the Judge assigned to the Handschu case in the Southern District of New York at any time.
+In the event the Civilian Representative decides to communicate such concerns to the Court, a copy of the communication shall first be served confidentially upon the Police Commissioner, the Deputy Commissioner of Intelligence, and the Deputy Commissioner of Legal Matters seven (7) days prior to its submission to the Court.
+The Civilian Representative shall retain final authority over and responsibility for the content of the communication.
+Submission to the Court shall be effectuated in compliance with Section VI(5)(k) below.